-Government spending plans for 2020/21: what it means for people with arthritis
+Government spending plans for 2020/21: what it means for people with arthritis04 September 2019

 Today, the Chancellor of the Exchequer, Sajid Javid, announced the government’s plans for public spending in 2020 to 2021.
 Earlier in the year, it was expected that the government would be setting out plans for the next five years of public funding, called a Spending Review.
 However, due to the ongoing uncertainty around the UK’s exit from the EU, it was changed to a shorter, one-year Spending Round.